DrakirL/DrakirL.github.io/p10/rules/combat.md

 An Unconcious creature is Incapacitated.
 Extra penalties?

 ### Other
-<br><br>
 **Concentration** <br>
 When a creature begins concentrating, its Stress is set to its Starting Stress. <br>
 When a Concentrating creature takes damage, it must add the damage taken to its Stress and make a Will Save against the new value. <br>
-OR...
-This is not needed, and we just make a Will Save against 10 + damage taken each time? <br>
 A creature can maintain Concentration on no more than one thing at a time. <br>
 <br><br>

 **Falling** <br>
 If a creature that isn't suspended by standing on solid ground or the ability to fly, it falls. <br>
 A falling creature will reach the first stable point directly below it by the time it regains its Actions. <br>
-Upon landing, the creature takes 1 damage per pace it fell.<br>
+Upon landing, the creature takes 1 damage for each pace it fell, ignoring ones that are "covered by a jump". ()<br>
 <br>
-If a falling creature lands on a cushoning surface, the damage is halved. <br>
+If a falling creature lands on a more cushoning surface, the damage is halved. <br>
-If that surface consists one or more creatures, each of those creatures also take the already halved damage.
-(Agility Save involved for landing and/or being landed on?
-PHRASING?)
+Landing on other creatures counts as landing on a cushioning surface.
+Each creature involved takes resulting damage.
 <br><br>

 **Downed/Knocked Down** <br>
+A creature can "Down itself" as part of any other action.
 Smaller "Hitbox".
 Some Partial Cover can become Full Cover.
 (PHRASING?
 DETAILS?) <br>
-Whilst a creature is downed, its Speeds are halved, and it can't choose to extend its movement as part of the Move Action. <br>
+Whilst a creature is downed, its Speeds are halved. <br>
 A downed creature can use 1 Action to stand up.
 Taking this Action is Interruptible. <br>
 A flying creature that is forcefully knocked down will fall until it hits the ground.
 It takes fall damage as normal.
 <br><br>

+**Pushing/Throwing** <br>
+When a creature is moved by force, it instantly travels the appropriate number of paces in a straight line determined by said force.
+(PHRASING? horizontal only)<br>
+If the intended path of travel is blocked by an obstacle, the creature stops in the last empty space it occupied before the collision and takes 1 damage for each pace of the intended path it didn't travel.<br>
+Being forcefully pushed into another creature counts as being blocked by an obstacle, but the damage is halved and dealt to both creatures.
+<br><br>

 **Grappling** <br>
 If a creature is grappled by something, it can't move into a new space, and any attack it makes against a target other than its grappler gains Disadvantage. <br>
+Whatever is being used to maintain the grapple (such as a tool or a limb) can't be used for anything else without releasing the grappled creature. <br>
-A creature can use 1 Action on its turn to attempt to break a grappled creature within its reach free.
-To do so, it must succeed on a Martial Test against the grappler's Passive Martial Skill.
+A creature can use 1 Action on its turn to attempt breaking itself or another creature within its Reach free from a grapple.
+To do so, it must succeed on a Martial Test against the grappler's Martial Might. <br>
-If the grappler is a creature, the tool and/or limb used to maintain the grapple can't be used for anything else without releasing the grappled creature. <br>
+A creature can use 1 Action on its turn to attempt throwing a creature it is grappling up to its base throwing range.
+To do so, it must succeed on a Martial Test against the grappled creature's Martial Might (Advantage if thrower is bigger, Disadvantage if thrower is smaller).
+Each degree of success increases the maximum distance by 1 pace.
+Successful or not, the creature is released from the grapple.
+<br><br>

 # Combat Equipment
 ???